oschrenk/notes/http.md

 `GET` is a safe operation, meaning that it a read only operation, easily cacheable, easily scalable

-RESTful HTTP is when I don&#8217;t (want to) know much about the infrastructure of the communication partner.
-It&#8217;t not a good choice when you develop performance critical systems and you use strongly coupled systems.
+RESTful HTTP is when I don't (want to) know much about the infrastructure of the communication partner.
+It't not a good choice when you develop performance critical systems and you use strongly coupled systems.

 ### REST vs WS-\* ###

 REST precedes the WS-\* standards.
 Most of the communication today is based on HTTP.
 Web services are independent from the underlying communication protocols.
-They can&#8217;t make use of the advantages of a particular protocol.
+They can't make use of the advantages of a particular protocol.

 ## Best-Practices ##